DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 <br><img src="./images/appr_list_def_goal.png" /><br>

 As you can see we have now a tabular list layout and an extra header that allows us to sort the list according to a certain column.
-The column after we sort is indicated by the a different background color in the header.
+The column after we sort is indicated by different background color in the header.

 ## Apply tabular layout